 About Taraji

-Taraji is a female Bernese Mountain Dog about 6 years old.
+Taraji is a female Bernese Mountain Dog over 6 years old.
 Carefully selected as a great representative of her breed, Blakely decided to make her part of their program.
 Blakely has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level